 I teach courses in Political Science, African American Studies, and History.

-As a Teaching Fellow at UCLA, I've taught a number of courses: in the Department of Political Science, in the fields of political theory, American politics, and race, ethnicity, and politics; as well as outside of my own department, in African American Studies and History.
+As a Teaching Associate at UCLA, I've taught a number of courses: in the Department of Political Science, in the fields of political theory, American politics, and race, ethnicity, and politics; as well as outside of my own department, in African American Studies and History.
 My classes span multiple intellectual interests, themes, and conversations, with a goal of engaging my students from diverse backgrounds in challenging conversations about the world around us.

 Prior to my graduate study, I served as an English tutor at Washtenaw Community College, in Ann Arbor, MI.
 There, I assisted English instructors though writing lab assignments tailored specifically to the English composition curriculum, as well as provided general support to students with long-form writing assignments in a variety of field, subjects, and courses, including social studies, humanities, and life sciences.